The main WCB-Alberta website and its online applications use

 If assistance is required send a task to the payment rate setting team desk asking them to add other earnings into the base rate.

-Add rate information to the IED entitlement letter or send the appropriate rate-setting letter from the CL052 series.
-Include the amount of the other earnings.
+Includerate information to the IED entitlement letter or send the appropriate rate-setting letter from the CL052 series.
+Include the rate amount from the other earnings.
 To protect the worker’s privacy, do not include any additional details about the source of the other earnings such as the name of the employer, dates of employment, etc.

 There is also a guaranteed coverage amountThe amount of insurance proprietors, partners and corporate directors can purchase without having to substantiate earnings prior to benefits being paid. for some industries.